Crossbar

 Running your own instance of Crossbar is highly recommended for user interfaces and bots that require frequent price simulations.

-Refer to Run Crossbar with Docker Compose for instructions on setting up your own Crossbar instance.
+Refer to for instructions on setting up your own Crossbar instance.

 Crossbar aims to streamline the Switchboard experience, offering the following core functionalities: